What does the 8va------- mean

 Admin Andrew wrote:Thomandy wrote:You can also see the 16va-----------------

-I have only seen that on one sheet so its rare I guess, but thats ofcourse 2 octaves instead of 1!actually Thomas, you would never see 16va, it's more like 15ma. ^_^ try counting these notes. say you're on C...so C D E F G A B C (that's 8, now let's keep going) D E F G A B C (see how to keep going you can't double count C, which means your next octave has 7 notes, and 8+7=15
+actually Thomas, you would never see 16va, it's more like 15ma. ^_^ try counting these notes. say you're on C...so C D E F G A B C (that's 8, now let's keep going) D E F G A B C (see how to keep going you can't double count C, which means your next octave has 7 notes, and 8+7=15 Hope that helps!

 Well, I have seen 16va------------.
 But I have also seen many other sheets that does not follow the rules!